phwt/uplay-invisible-mode/README.md

 ## How to use

-### 1. Launch Uplay and the game.
+### 1. Run `upcinvisible.exe` with admin rights and launch Uplay client

-You need to launch Uplay and game before enable the rule or you will not be able to establish connection with its server.
-You can continue when you game is fully started.
+You will see like this in the application do not enable it yet.

+    Status: Disabled
+    [Enable]

-**In this phase your Uplay will still appear online to your friends**
+**In this phase you will still appear online to your friends**

-### 2. Run `upcoffline.exe` with admin rights

-The status will be shown similar to this:

-    Current Status
-    Enabled: False

-    Change Rule Status (0 = Disable, 1 = Enable, -1 = Exit):

-### 3. Enable the rule

-Typing `1` then press `Enter` and the status will be shown similar to this:

-    Rule Status Updated
-    Enabled: True

-    Change Rule Status (0 = Disable, 1 = Enable, -1 = Exit):
+### 2. Start the game and click `Enable` to enable invisible mode

+Simply just click **Play** button at your game. **Do not enable until the `Synchronization with the cloud` dialog disappear** after that you can click on `Enable`.

 **This will not instantly offline your Uplay status.
-It may took about 30s to 1m for you to completely appear offline to your friends.**
+It may took about minute or half for you to completely appear offline to your friends.**

-### 4. Enjoy your game!
+### 3. Enjoy!

-You can check the status by noticing Error Text appear at the bottom, Friend list appear as `Connecting...` and Store inaccessible.
+You can check if it working or not by noticing Error appear at bottom, Friend list appear as `Connecting...` and Store inaccessible.

 ![Example](https://raw.githubusercontent.com/phwt/uplay-offline-mode/master/offline_example.jpg)

-If all this applies your Uplay are now completely offlined!
+If all this applies you are now completely invisible.
 Enjoy!

-### 5. When you are done.
+### 4. Disabling

 When you have finished your game.
-Quit the game then type in `0` and press `Enter` to disable the rule.
-Same for enabling you will not instantly online.
-After Uplay client has established connection with the server.
+Quit the game and click on `Disable` button (Like when enabling you will not immidiately online).
+After your Uplay client has established connection with the server.
 You can now sync your progress with the cloud.

 ## Built-With